algolia/relevance-scoring-tool-v3/README.md

 ## Results

 Results are pushed per tester on the App previously specified.
-You can use in any want you want afterwards.
+You can use the data in any want you want afterwards either from the Algolia Dashboard (with faceting and all of that) or from API Clients.

+A summary is also available at this address [http://relevance-scoring-tool.herokuapp.com/results](http://relevance-scoring-tool.herokuapp.com/results) from which you can see and download a .csv file.